A missing child was found alive after more than 40 years. But the search continues for her parents' killers, police say - KESQ

 “I’m like, oh my gosh!
 We found her!
 We found her,” Debbie Brooks, Holly’s aunt, told CNN affiliate WESH.

-Donna Casasanta, Holly’s biological grandmother, told WESH that knowing Holly was still alive is “a gift from heaven.”b
+Donna Casasanta, Holly’s biological grandmother, told WESH that knowing Holly was still alive is “a gift from heaven.”

 “I kept thinking, I used to hold her as a little baby,” Casasanta said.
 “And I just wanted to put my arms around her.”